Code-Norris/eClinic/Readme.md

 ## Overview

-eClinic is a demo project that aims to highlight all possible challenges of a system adopting microservices architecural style, and showing the possible tactics that can solve these challenges
+eClinic is a demo project that aims to showcase all possible challenges of a system adopting microservices architecural style, and demostrating through actual implementation, the possible tactics that can solve these challenges

 * Desktop Frontend with Go Wails and Reactjs
 * AuthN with Azure AD